 Vice President, State Strategies & Policy Relations

-Experienced in public policy, Hirsch most recently served as a Senior Policy Analyst at National Governors Association, where she was responsible for programmatic, staff, and budgetary oversight and execution of multiple projects aimed at increasing equitable economic opportunity.
+Experienced in public policy, Hirsch most recently served as a Senior Policy Analyst, Postsecondary Education at the National Governors Association (NGA), where she was responsible for programmatic, staff, and budgetary oversight and execution of multiple projects aimed at increasing equitable economic opportunity.
 She oversaw the final phase of the Policy Academy on Scaling Work-Based Learning, engaging 19 state teams over two years, and launched a related project focused on apprenticeship to support the transportation industry.
 She also led projects focused on partnerships with community colleges, equity, and higher education for incarcerated students.
-Prior to that, Hirsch was a State Network Manager at National Skills Coalition, where she led the organization’s inaugural policy academy on work-based learning and organized multi-state coalitions to help expand access to and success in education and training programs.
-Hirsch also completed an internship with the U.S. Senate Committee on Health, Education, Labor, and Pensions, and she previously ran a research project at Northwestern University focused on helping underserved high schoolers improve their performance in job interviews.
+Before that, Hirsch was a State Network Manager at National Skills Coalition (NSC), where she led the organization’s inaugural policy academy on work-based learning and organized multi-state coalitions to help expand access to and success in education and training programs.

 Links to Related Work